texstudio-org/texstudio/utilities/manual/source/editing.md

 TeXstudio offers the possibility to reformat an existing LaTeX table after a table template.

-For example, you have entered the following table into txs:
+For example, you have entered the following table into TXS:

 ```latex
 \begin{tabular}{ll}